2026 Nations Championship

-The 2026 Nations Championship will be the inaugural edition of the Nations Championship, an international rugby union competition featuring twelve men's teams.
+The 2026 Nations Championship is the inaugural edition of the Nations Championship, an international rugby union competition featuring twelve men's teams.
 The teams are divided into two pools of six, and play a full round-robin of matches with the teams in the opposing pool across the mid year and end-of-year international windows, with the top teams in each pool advancing to a Nations Championship final in London.

 On 17 November 2025, World Rugby confirmed a second competition that would take place concurrently called the World Rugby Nations Cup.

 Although promotion and relegation are intended for a future date, there will be no promotion or relegation in the 2026 edition between the Nations Championship and the Nations Cup.

+Participants

+The following 12 nations are competing in the 2026 Nations Championship.